ankilab/HANCOCK_MultimodalDataset/README.md

 to predict whether an adjuvant treatment is used.
 ```
 cd multimodal_machine_learning
-python adjuvant_treatment_prediction.py path/to/DataSplits_DataDictionaries ../data ../results
+python adjuvant_treatment_prediction.py path/to/Hancock_Dataset/DataSplits_DataDictionaries ../data ../results
 ```

 ## Adjuvant treatment prediction using histology images

-We used the open-source histology software [QuPath](https://qupath.github.io/) for analyzing TMAs.
+We used the open-source histology software QuPath for analyzing TMAs.
-The folder `qupath_scripts` contains code that can executed in QuPath's script editor.
+The folder [qupath_scripts](qupath_scripts) contains code that can executed in QuPath's script editor.
 You can run the following scripts for all TMAs at once by selecting "Run for project" in the script editor.
 For more information about scripting in QuPath, check the [documentation](https://qupath.readthedocs.io/en/stable/docs/scripting/overview.html).

 **Step 1: Creating a QuPath project**

 Create one QuPath project for each immunohistochemistry marker.
 For example, create a project "project_TMA_TumorCenter_CD3" and import all files in the folder "TMA_TumorCenter/CD3".

+> [!IMPORTANT]
-It is important that you set "rotate image" to 180 degrees in the import dialog!
+> Set "rotate image" to 180 degrees for all TMAs in QuPath's import dialog.

 **Step 2: TMA dearraying**